arpkoirala/arpankoirala.github.io/readme.md

 -	Strong problem skills using analytical tools with keen insights from data,
 -	Knowledge of electrical engineering, economics, stochastic process, and numerical methods,
 -	Skill of handling multiple projects at same time,
--	Team player alongside the individual goals.
+-	Team player alongside the individual goals,
+-	Mixture of academic and industrial background.

 ## Degree